hroncok/zizen/doc/UC/readme.txt

-This dir was made to preserve all documentation about functionality and its user cases!
+This dir was made to preserve all documentation about functionality and its use cases!